skip to content

 • Lifelong learning.

 Social work’s history is closely linked to many of the world’s greatest human challenges – poverty, mental illness, drug use, crime, disabilities, aging, individual and family crises.
-The profession has been built on principles that include specific focus on social inequalities and injustice, with particular attention to issues of diversity and oppression.
+The profession has been built on principles that include specific focus on social inequalities and injustice.
 As a result, social workers serve the needs of society’s most marginalized and at-risk individuals and groups.

 Our graduates benefit by having a program that meets current and future service demands, is responsive to student and community needs and creates stackable credentials for an established career pipeline.